What Is Die-Cutting and How Is It Used for Custom Labels?

 Scan failures hurt too.

-A code can be perfectly printed and still fail when it wrinkles, glares, or loses its quiet zone.
+A code can be perfectly printed and still fail if the label wrinkles or glares.

 And downtime is the cost nobody budgets for.

-Jams usually come from unstable waste stripping, nicked liners, or inconsistent pitch.
+Jams usually come from unstable waste stripping, liner damage, or inconsistent pitch.

-How does die-cutting work on a roll-to-roll line?
+How does die-cutting work on a roll-to-roll label line?

 We start with the web.